Argent77/A7-add_kit_ex/README.md

 INT_VAR fallen         | *(optional, EE-only)* 0 or 1.
 Indicates whether the kit is a "fallen" variant.
 This parameter is only relevant for ranger and paladin kits.
 Added to clastext.2da.
 INT_VAR fallen_notice  | *(optional, EE-only)* Fallen notice strref.
 Notice is shown in combat log when the fallen status is applied to the character.
 Added to clastext.2da.
 INT_VAR prettify       | *(optional)* 0 or 1.
 A purely cosmetic option that can be used to properly align data in tables that are modified by this function.
 Set to non-zero to activate.
 Default: 1
+INT_VAR reserve_space  | *(optional, EE-only, multiclass kits only)* 0 or 1.
+Indicates whether kitlist.2da slots 0-255 should be reserved exclusively for single-class kits.
+Multiclass kits will be added to slot 256 or higher.
+Set to zero to to deactivate slot reservation.
+Default: 0<br/>***Note:** This option does not currently work well together with WeiDU's built-in ADD_KIT function.*
 STR_VAR source_kit     | *(optional, unless "kit_class" is omitted)* Name of an existing kit to copy information from for all omitted parameters.
 Specify this parameter and set "visible" to 0 to imitate behavior of the original WeiDU function "COPY_KIT".
 STR_VAR unusable       | *(optional)* Unusability code added to kitlist.2da.
 Must be a positive number in decimal or (preferrably) hexadecimal notation.
 Omit to inherit usability of source kit or parent class.<br/>***Note:** Defined as string parameter to work around WeiDU restrictions.*
 STR_VAR clasweap       | *(optional)* 2DA string added to clasweap.2da.